Macoron/macoron.github.io/_projects/7_ar_navigation.md

 category: work
 ---

 Project made by Sber AR/VR Lab.

 Using custom Visual Positioning System, our team created AR Navigation app for iOS and Android.
+Project was scalled to three buisness centers and two malls.

+In the end we developed SDK that could be used by third-party developers to create AR Navigations on their own locations.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">